 The completed building relieved Minneapolis High Schools of about 350 pupils—250 from Robbinsdale and about 100 more from nearby communities.
 The grade school and the new high school could easily accommodate from 1.500 to 1.600 pupils, comprising a $500,000 combined school plant.
 Robbinsdale High School quickly became a sports power.
 In the 1940’s, one of the school’s first sports stars, Vern Gagne excelled in football, baseball, boxing and wrestling.
 Gagne won district, regional and state championships in high school wrestling, as well as being named to the All-State Football Team.
 Gagne went on to become a professional wrestler, promoter and 16-time American Wrestling Association World Heavyweight Champion.

 Lee Elementary School opened in the fall of 1948, with Mr 0.
 B. Aftreth as its first principal.
 Over the next 28 years the war babies and the post-war baby boom were to require 18 more elementary schools, plus junior and senior high schools to be built in the new School District 281.
-In addition to Lee and the opening of Adair Elementary in 1952 allowed the school on Regent Avenue to house only grades seven through twelve, until due to the pressures of an increasing number of students, required a new Robbinsdale Senior High School to be built at Toledo and 37th Avenues.
+In addition to Lee and the opening of Adair Elementary in 1952 allowed the school on Regent Avenue to house only grades seven through twelve, until due to the pressures of an increasing number of students, required a new Robbinsdale Senior High School to be built at Toledo and 37th Avenues in 1956.
 Mr. Milo Mielke, Principal moved to the new high school and held that position until he retired in 1968. after 39 years with our schools.
 The school on Regent Avenue became Robbinsdale Junior High School.
 Mr. Mark T. Woodward became principal of the Robbinsdale Junior High School and served until his retirement in 1974.

 In 1965 the residents of the seven communities in District 281 voted to spend $600 ,000 to add a new pool building to Sandberg and Robbinsdale Junior High In the spring of 1967, the pools at opened for school and community use.
 The new swimming pools featured underwater windows to allow observation of swimmers and a sound system designed to aid the instructors.
 The main tank measured 75 feet by 42 feet with the additional diving area 30 feet by 16 feet.
 Water depth ranged from feet to 5 feet in the main pool to 9 feet in the diving area.
 Each pool held 128,000 gallons of water.
 Bromine, less irritating to the eyes and easier on the pool maintenance, was used as a disinfectant in the water.